Alee14/shiftos-website/src/pages/downloads.md

 Download ShiftOS here!
 This contains the ShiftOS source code and ShiftOS binary files.

-If you have files for ShiftOS, zip it (if it has dependencies), and send an email to archive@shiftos.dev with the binary/zip attached.
+If you have files for ShiftOS, zip it (if it has dependencies), and email archive@shiftos.dev with the binary/zip attached.

 # ShiftOS Source Code
-All ShiftOS source code are located at https://git.alee14.me/shiftos-archive.
+All ShiftOS source code are located at https://git.shiftos.dev/shiftos-archive.

 ## Note for ShiftOS 0.0.3 to 0.0.4.1
 ShiftOS used to collect the user's information then sends it to an email, and it includes the following: